Street names, statues: why change matters

 “They were negotiators, intermediaries for their communities.
 Acknowledging them would give us the opportunity to tell that important history, great stories.

 “Most people like to learn about the history of Central Australia, it is such an interesting place and our contact history is much more recent than elsewhere.
-People still have close connections to this history.”
+People still have close connections to this history.

 In one of Willshire’s books, for example, Mr Liddle has encountered one of his own ancestors, his great great grandmother, “Untyeyampe, aka Maggie Kana, aka ‘corkwood honey” : “Willshire met her, there’s our people meeting this guy.”